-Admire the beauty of the volcanic landscapes and geothermal fields of Rotorua and cruise on a beautiful boat ride along the magnificient Taupo lake while dining in one of the seven halal restaurant options available in the area.
-Majority of these restaurants are influenced by the middle eastern cuisine where you would be able to enjoy a yummy kebab platter and middle eastern flat breads.
-Unfortunately there are no halal grocery stores or bakery and snack food outlets recommended by the Kiwi Muslim directory.
+Admire the beauty of the volcanic landscapes and geothermal fields of Rotorua and cruise on a beautiful boat ride along the magnificent Taupo lake while dining in one of the seven halal restaurant options available in the area.
+The majority of these restaurants are influenced by middle eastern cuisine where you would be able to enjoy a yummy kebab platter and middle eastern flatbreads.
+Unfortunately, there are no halal grocery stores or bakery and snack food outlets recommended by the Kiwi Muslim directory.

-Enjoy a stroll down beautiful lanscapes of the Hawke’s Bay and enjoy the beautiful climate of the region.
+Enjoy a stroll down the beautiful landscapes of Hawke’s Bay and enjoy the beautiful climate of the region.
 While you are at it, you will have 8 options of restaurants to choose from.
-A highlight restaurant in the region is "Café Anatlia Turkish Cusine" which will serve you some mouth watering food to munch on during your beautiful stay.
+A highlight restaurant in the region is "Café Anatlia Turkish Cusine" which will serve you some mouth-watering food to munch on during your beautiful stay.

 Wellington and Masterton

 This little stop before jumping over to South Island offers some great halal eateries for you.
-Both areas combined have 15 food options to choose from, 4 of them being vegan-only cafes and the rest of the eateries are Muslim owned for you to stock up on the meat.
+Both areas combined have 15 food options to choose from, 4 of them being vegan-only cafes and the rest of the eateries are Muslim-owned for you to stock up on meat.

 So for our first stop at South Island, I have got to say halal options are rather limited in this area, with only 4 restaurants recommended by the halal guide.

-Dunedin is a very great stop to all the Wildlife enthusiasts who visits New Zealand.
+Dunedin is a very great stop for all the Wildlife enthusiasts who visit New Zealand.
 It also has some great spots to grab halal food as seen on the list.
-With 12 options on the list, 11 are muslim-owned and one is a vegan-only eatery.
-Unfortunately the halal guide does not recommend any meat or grocery stores in the area.
+With 12 options on the list, 11 are Muslim-owned and one is a vegan-only eatery.
+Unfortunately, the halal guide does not recommend any meat or grocery stores in the area.

 Queenstown and Wanaka

-The adventure capital of New Zealand which is Queenstown comprises of 2 recommended halal food outlets for Muslims where both are Turkish Restaurants, the same goes with Wanaka which has only one option in the list.
+The adventure capital of New Zealand which is Queenstown comprises 2 recommended halal food outlets for Muslims and both are Turkish Restaurants, the same goes for Wanaka which has only one option on the list.